uit-no/hpc-doc/guides/developer/parallel.rst

     mpiCC [options] file1 [file2 ...]          - For C++ when using OpenMPI

-  mpif90, mpicc and mpiCC are using the Intel compilers, they are just wrappers that invokes all the necessary MPI stuff automatically for you.
+  mpif90, mpicc and mpiCC are using the Intel compilers, they are just wrappers that invoke all the necessary MPI stuff automatically for you.
 Therefore, everything else is the same for compiling MPI codes as for compiling plain Fortran/C/C++ codes.
 Please check also the :doc:`section about MPI Libraries <../mpi-libraries>` for more